 RRT currently conducts investigations of safety events.
-From an SA perspective, the objective of the investigation is to identify causal factors of the event and to identify actionable strategies that RRT can employ to address any identifiable organizational, technical or environmental hazard at the root cause of the safety event.
+The objective of the investigation is to identify causal factors of the event and to identify actionable strategies that RRT can employ to address any identifiable organizational, technical or environmental hazard at the root cause of the safety event.
 RRT uses the Accident Investigation Procedure document to identify safety and operational risks based on individual assets.